LaMonte Wade Jr Player Props: Giants vs. Nationals

-LaMonte Wade Jr -- with a slugging percentage of .765 in his past 10 games, including four home runs -- will be in action for the San Francisco Giants against the Washington Nationals, with Jake Irvin on the mound, on May 8 at 9:45 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .621 in his past 10 games, including three home runs -- will be in action for the San Francisco Giants against the Washington Nationals, with Josiah Gray on the mound, on May 10 at 3:45 PM ET.

-He racked up two hits (going 2-for-5 with an RBI) in his last appearance against the Brewers.

 LaMonte Wade Jr Game Info & Props vs. the Nationals